Moussa-Kalam/mystore-angular/README.md

 ```
 git clone https://github.com/Moussa-Kalam/mystore-angular.git
 ```

+* Navigate to the repository ``cd mystore_angular`

-* Run `npm install` to install the required dependencies.
+* Run `npm install` at the root of your project to install the required dependencies.

 ## Development server

 * Run `ng serve` for a dev server.

 * Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Design for user experience